January 13th, 2015

 January 5th, 2015

 Due to the scope of work CNAs are responsible for, there are many legal obligations for CNAs that adhere to this profession.
-While your training coursework will delve deep into the legal requirements and ramifications of working as a CNA, there are several required legal obligations all current and aspiring CNAs must be aware of.
+While your CNA classes and training coursework will delve deep into the legal requirements and ramifications of working as a CNA, there are several required legal obligations all current and aspiring CNAs must be aware of.
+During your training CNA classes you should adhere to the legal practicum that will be given during your courses.
 Before delving into the realm of work as a certified nursing assistant, it’s vital to gain a full understanding what Federal and State laws dictate regarding this profession.

 Basic Legal Obligations for CNAs